 The Bill amends the Payroll Tax Act 2007 to clarify the definition of regional employees.
 Since July 2017, regional employers have been entitled to a reduced rate of payroll tax in order to support businesses and employment growth in regional areas.
 Under the Payroll Tax Act 2007, a regional employee is defined as one who performs services 'mainly in regional Victoria'.
 The Bill amends the Payroll Tax Act 2007 to clarify that only services performed in Victoria are considered in determining whether a person is a regional employee.
-This amendment ensures that regional employee.
+This amendment ensures that regional employees whose employees sometimes work outside Victoria are not disadvantaged by the definition of a regional employee.
 These amendments will come into effect from 1 July 2025.